annebaui/srimato/readme.rst

 # - srimato

-a semantic region-based image annotation tool that
+a semantic region-based image annotation tool that research can be found here <http://research.anne-bauermeister.de>

 main functions: